jay6909/bitontree-backend/Readme.md

 put
 url/v1/movies/id -
-body should have {title, pubYear, poster} inorder to change the movie data
+body should have {title, year, poster} inorder to change the movie data

 delete
 url/v1/movies/id - will delete the movie id passsed in url

 post
 url/v1/movies - will add movie
-body should have {title, pubYear, poster} inorder to change the movie data
+body should have {title, year, poster} inorder to change the movie data